CaptainCrouton89/AlariaWiki/Myrnal's Tower.md

 Tags: poi

-Ruined tower of the light wizard Myrnal.
-Allowed him access to the astral currents.
+Ruined tower of the air wizard Myrnal.
+Stretches to the heavens, suspended in the air.
+Broken, but still floats, in place.